-This protocol provides requirements for the accounting of GHG reductions from two general sources of ODS eligible under the project definition:
+This protocol provides requirements for the accounting of GHG reductions from two general sources of ODS eligible under the offset project definition:

-- Refrigerants: a project may collect eligible ODS refrigerant (see Section 2.3.1) from industrial, commercial or residential equipment, systems, and appliances or stockpiles, and destroy it at a qualifying destruction facility. - Foams: a project may extract eligible ODS blowing agent (see Section 2.3.2) from appliance foams and destroy the concentrated ODS foam blowing agent at a qualifying destruction facility; or, a project may destroy intact foam sourced from building insulation at a qualified destruction facility.
+- Refrigerants: an offset project may collect eligible ODS refrigerant (see Section 2.3.1) from industrial, commercial or residential equipment, systems, and appliances or stockpiles, and destroy it at a qualifying destruction facility. - Foams: an offset project may extract eligible ODS blowing agent (see Section 2.3.2) from appliance foams and destroy the concentrated ODS foam blowing agent at a qualifying destruction facility; or, an offset project may destroy intact foam sourced from building insulation at a qualified destruction facility.

-A single project may incorporate ODS obtained from one or both of these ODS source categories.
+A single offset project may incorporate ODS obtained from one or both of these ODS source categories.
 Tracking procedures and calculation methodologies differ depending on the source of ODS.